epfl-ada/ada-2023-project-klech/README.md

 - Does Falcon 7B pursue page-paths that are sensical to human researchers?
 - Can Falcon 7B explain its Wikispeedia decisions in a way that is sensical to human researchers?
-- How often does Falcon 7B 'backtrack' compared to humans?

 TF-IDF vectorization
 Word Embeddings